How to Become a Notary: Essential Requirements and Training

 Training to Become a Notary

-Community colleges, organizations such as the American Society of Notaries, or the State Secretary’s office, may offer state-approved education courses.
-These courses describe notaries’ duties and responsibilities in that state and help students learn how to keep a record book, verify identities, judge witnesses’ credibility, and work with various types of documents.
+Notary requirements vary by state.
+Some states mandate a training course, given by special colleagues and organizations.
+Check with your state’s notary public administrator or secretary of state’s office for specific regulations.
+These courses describe notaries’ duties and responsibilities in that state and assist students in learning to maintain a record book, verify identities, judge witnesses’ credibility, and work with various types of documents.

 ADVERTISEMENT